Double the Credit. Half the Time.

 After completion of these courses, students must then complete ONE of the following: one Associate Degree, one Diploma, or two Technical Certificates of Credit at Augusta Technical College.
 Students interested in this alternate diploma path option should contact their High School Guidance Counselor or the Augusta Technical College High School Coordinator.

 Students enrolling in High School Postsecondary Graduation Opportunity are limited to 30 hours of Dual Enrollment funding, just like traditional Dual Enrollment students.
 High School Postsecondary Graduation Opportunity students who max out the 30 hours of Dual Enrollment Funding may use the HOPE Grant/HOPE Career Grant to finish their program, if eligible.
 Students who use the HOPE Grant/HOPE Career Grant must meet HOPE residency requirements.
 Any HOPE Career Grant or HOPE Grant hours used will count against HOPE caps.

-Students pursuing an Option B diploma are also limited to the 30 state-funded credit hours of dual enrollment.
+Students pursuing an Accelerated Career diploma are also limited to the 30 state-funded credit hours of dual enrollment.
 If a student needs additional hours to complete their college course work, they may use the HOPE Grant/HOPE Career Grant to complete their program, if eligible.
 Please note that the HOPE Grant has a Georgia residency requirement and using this program will count against HOPE hours.